raspberrypi/tools/usbboot/Readme.md

 ## Building

-Check out this on your Pi or an Ubuntu linux machine
+Clone this on your Pi or an Ubuntu linux machine

 ```
 $ git clone --depth=1 https://github.com/raspberrypi/tools